LMenesesTroche/LMenesesTroche/README.md

 - React, Next.js, Tailwind CSS, Redux
 - Node.js, APIs, Microservices
 - Front-end performance and security
-- UX/UI design based on Figma
+- UX/UI implementing designs from Figma

 Looking to grow by creating **innovative products that deliver value from day one**.